 Bending.
 Lifting.
 Twisting.
 Shoveling snow is a physical task that requires you to move in many ways.
 The downside is that, if not done correctly, this task can aggravate your chronic lower back pain.
 Here are some tips for snow shoveling that can help you avoid this:

 - Invest in ergonomically designed snow shovels, which are widely available in hardware and home centers.

-- Think of snow shoveling like exercise, because in addition to being a chore, that is exactly what it is.
-Your muscles and your heart get a work-out, so you need to take the same steps and precautions you would for any physical exercise.
+- Think of snow shoveling like exercise, because in addition to being a chore, that’s exactly what it is.
+Your muscles and your heart get a workout, so you need to take the same steps and precautions you would for any physical exercise.

 - Make sure to warm up the muscles by beginning your activity gradually.
 Stop to stretch after you have briefly warmed up.
 Pace yourself; take frequent breaks and hydrate as well.

 - Take smaller scoops, and push (rather than scoop) the large/heavy amounts of snow when possible.
-Avoid twisting your torso, or tossing heavy loads of snow (walk to the destination to deposit them).
+Avoid twisting your torso or tossing heavy loads of snow.
+Instead, walk to the destination to deposit them.

 - Wear proper clothing and dress in layers, so you can shed them as you begin to warm up.
 Wear boots or shoes with treads, and salt any icy, slippery areas to prevent falls.